 Jonathan has over 15 years’ experience as a songwriter and recording artist.
 He is currently working as a standalone songwriter on a range of artist projects.
 He is also an established songwriting tutor and coach, with a primary focus on lyric writing and artist/writer development.

 Jonathan is a senior member of the songwriting faculty at the Institute of Contemporary Music Performance, where he has been integral to the design, management and development of songwriting education for the past 10 years.
-He is the Associate Dean for Academic Development and, as a member of the senior academic and executive leadership teams, is responsible for the growth and improvement of ICMP’s highly practical and entrepreneurial approach to music education.
+He is also the Deputy Dean and, as a member of the senior academic and executive leadership teams, is responsible for the growth and improvement of ICMP’s highly practical and entrepreneurial approach to music education.

 Jonathan has run songwriting workshops at music institutions across the UK and Europe.
 He is currently working as a mentor on the Ivors Academy & Help Musicians Co-Pilot scheme.